Arya Gerryan

-Arya Putra Gerryan Senyiur Lawolo (born October 24, 2001) is an Indonesian professional footballer who plays as a winger for Liga 1 club Borneo.
+Arya Putra Gerryan Senyiur Lawolo (born October 24, 2001) is an Indonesian professional footballer who plays as a winger for Liga 2 club Persela Lamongan.

 Club career

 Borneo

 Arya signed with Borneo to play in the Indonesian Liga 1 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persijap Jepara (loan)

 In 2021, Arya signed a contract with Indonesian Liga 2 club Persijap Jepara.
 He made his league debut on 16 November 2021 in a match against PSG Pati at the Manahan Stadium, Surakarta.

 Persiraja Banda Aceh (loan)

 In 2021, Arya signed a contract with Indonesian Liga 1 club Persiraja Banda Aceh, on loan from Borneo.
 He made his league debut on 16 January 2022 in a match against Persipura Jayapura at the Kompyang Sujana Stadium, Denpasar.